JohanKelyn/Computer_Graphics/OpenGL_Projects/Projects/Project_9/readme.md

-# Project 8: Heightmap Terrain
+# Project 9: Dynamic GPU Terrain with HeightMap
 ## Description
 This project is a continuation of project 5.
 This project uses a gpu terrain generator using a heightmap.